 At Burton Green Church of England Academy we place great importance on regular attendance We know that missing education has a detrimental impact on the progress that children make.
 Regular attendance is a vital part of a child's academic and social success.
 We strive to ensure that all pupils receive a full-time education, make the most of their opportunities and realise their full potential.
 Staff will work with pupils and their families to ensure each pupil attends regularly and punctually.
 We can help with advice or support if you are experiencing any issues around attendance and punctuality.
-In particular, Mr Nailor is the attendance lead at school.
+In particular, Mr Nailor is the attendance champion at school.

 The school doors opens at 8:40 and close promptly at 8:55.
 Children arriving after this time will be noted as late on the register.